Farmhouse decor ideas embody a simplistic, rustic elegance that can establish a timeless design in homes both traditional and modern.

-3. Decorate with a neutral color palette
+28. Decorate with a neutral color palette

 The kitchen is the perfect place to experiment with farmhouse decor, as this scheme by Beth Webb Interiors shows.

 One important aspect to consider, when decorating with neutrals is to bring in as much texture as possible as it creates interest and layers – important factors when strong colors are out of the picture.
 Consider pairing this cozy palette with raw materials, such as wood and sisal for added texture and interest.

-4. Mix modern and rustic elements
+29. Mix modern and rustic elements

-5. Consider creating a gallery wall
+30. Consider creating a gallery wall

-Maximize the impact of your favorite pieces of art with a few simple design tricks, and put added heart into your art, as Leanne Ford Interiors has done here.
+Farmhouse living room wall decor ideas can help you maximize the impact of your favorite pieces of art with a few simple design tricks, and put added heart into your art, as Leanne Ford Interiors has done here.

-6. Take a cue from classic interior
+31. Take a cue from classic interiors

-‘To create a timeless scheme, consider the architectural period of your home as well as the atmosphere you wish to create; often the most enduring design schemes are those that are a natural fit for the style of property,’ she says.
+Ruth Mottershead, Little Greene’s creative director, advises, 'to create a timeless scheme, consider the architectural period of your home as well as the atmosphere you wish to create; often the most enduring design schemes are those that are a natural fit for the style of property.'

-7. Pretty up with an accent wall
+32. Pretty up a space with an accent wall

 Here, Sarah Solis Design Studio has created a feature out of a collection of sun hats.
 We're used to transforming a room with paint and patterned wallpaper, but textured materials, interesting objects and treasured heirlooms can all breathe new life into a space.